arthurbolsoni/Purple-adblock/README.md

 # WARNING!

 No work withAlternate Player for Twitch.tv.
+I'm using https://proxy6.net/ a few times it turned off so we just need to wait, I'm open for another solution.

 This project has no intention of harming anyone.
 Anyway, use at your own risk.